 Ingredients

-- inclusions: dried fruit, and/or candied citrus peel, like sultana raisins, golden raisins, currants, candied orange peel, candied lemon peel, or citron peel.
+- dried fruit like raisins and/or candied citrus peel.
+I prefer to combine sultana raisins, golden raisins, currants, candied orange peel, candied lemon peel, or citron peel.
 These add-ins are mixed into the dough before the first rise

 - sweet spices, like cinnamon, nutmeg, cloves, and ginger.
 Hot cross buns would taste great with cardamom too!